-The Company maintains relationships with clients and therefore is obligated by rules mandated by its primary regulators, including the SEC and the CFTC, to segregate or set aside cash and/or qualified securities to satisfy these regulations in order to protect customer assets.
+The Company maintains relationships with clients and is therefore obligated by rules mandated by its primary regulators, including the SEC and the CFTC, to segregate or set aside cash and/or qualified securities to satisfy these regulations in order to protect customer assets.
 In addition, the Company is a member of various clearing organizations and exchanges at which it maintains cash and/or securities required for the conduct of its day-to-day clearance activities.
-At December 31, 2023, the Company had \$8.1 billion of cash and securities at clearing organizations.
+At December 31, 2024, the Company had \$5.9 billion of cash and securities deposited with clearing organizations.

-Included in Cash and securities segregated for regulatory purposes or deposited with clearing organizations at December 31, 2023 was \$26.8 billion of cash and securities that had been segregated as required by CFTC regulations.
-This includes \$6.7 billion of cash that is restricted cash by the Company.
-Also included in Cash and securities segregated for regulatory purposes or deposited with clearing organizations at December 31, 2023 was \$3.6 billion of securities that had been segregated in special reserve accounts as required by Rule 15c3-3 under the Securities Exchange Act of 1934 ("SEA Rule 15c3-3").
+Included in Cash and securities segregated for regulatory purposes or deposited with clearing organizations at December 31, 2024 was \$25.6 billion of cash and securities that had been segregated as required by CFTC regulations.
+This includes \$6.2 billion of cash that is restricted cash by the Company.
+Also included in Cash and securities segregated for regulatory purposes or deposited with clearing organizations was \$5.3 billion of securities that had been segregated in special reserve accounts as required by Rule 15c3-3 under the Securities Exchange Act of 1934 ("SEA Rule 15c3-3") at December 31, 2024.